Rangers latest: Danny Rohl emerging as frontrunner for head coach role after Kevin Muscat move collapses

 - Not got Sky?
 Get instant access with no contract 📺

-However, after talks with Kevin Muscat collapsed on Sunday night, Rohl was back in the running.
+However, after talks with Kevin Muscat collapsed on Sunday night, Rohl is expected to be appointed as Russell Martin's permanent successor.

 Ibrox sources insisted the club were still speaking to various candidates, despite being in advanced talks with Muscat.